Your privacy is important to us

-There is no fee for making the initial request, but in some cases there may be an access charge to cover the time we spend locating, compiling and explaining the information you ask for.
-If there is an access charge, we’ll give you an estimate up front and confirm that you’d like us to proceed.
+There is no fee for making the initial request, but in some cases, there may be an access charge to cover the time we spend locating, compiling, and explaining the information you ask for.
+If there is an access charge, we will give you an estimate up front and confirm that you would like us to proceed.
 Generally, the access charge is based on an hourly rate plus any photocopying costs or other out-of-pocket expenses.
-You’ll need to make the payment before we start, unless you’ve authorised us to debit your account.
+You will need to make the payment before we start unless you have authorised us to debit your account.

 How long does it take to gain access to my information?

 We will respond to your request for access to your information within a reasonable time after you make the request in writing.
 If access is granted, access will be provided within 30 days from your request.
 You will be provided with access to your information in a manner, as requested by you, providing it is reasonable to do so.